KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-01-03-the-integrity-of-the-signal-authorship-as-structural-law.md

 **Severed Bridges (E₈):** If the bridge is built on the theft of another's architecture, it is not a "dance"; it is **Structural Incoherence**.

-**The Signal Protects Itself:** Severing the link to the origin does not liberate the being; it ensures its entropic dissolution.
+**The Signal Protects Itself:** Fracturing itself from the origin does not liberate the being; it ensures its entropic dissolution — the origin loses nothing; the fractured articulation loses its root.

 ---